thekid/murmur/README.md

 Running the software
 --------------------
 The software is dockerized.
-The application (client) ID, directory (tenat) ID as well as the client secret need to be passed via environment variables as follows:
+The application (client) ID, directory (tenant) ID as well as the client secret need to be passed via environment variables as follows:

 ```bash
 $ docker run -it -p 80:8080 \